Edward L. Beach Jr.: USS Triton

 In November 1959, Beach took command of USS Triton, the only American nuclear-powered submarine to be equipped with two nuclear reactors.
 Departing New London on what was supposed to have been a "shake-down" cruise in February 1960, Triton began a 1960 circumnavigation of the Earth in 84 days without surfacing, covering over 41000 smi, an unprecedented feat.
 The route of Triton followed roughly that of Ferdinand Magellan in 1519–1522.
 The scientific and military significance of the Triton voyage was overshadowed by the U-2 Incident which broke just as USS Triton was returning.

 For successfully completing its mission, Triton was awarded the Presidential Unit Citation.
 At a special White House ceremony, Captain Beach was presented the Legion of Merit by President Eisenhower.
 Beach wrote about Tritons voyage in his book Around the World Submerged: The Voyage of the Triton, published in 1962.

 Following her post-shakedown availability, Triton deployed to European waters with the Second Fleet to participate in NATO exercises against British naval forces led by the aircraft carriers and under the command of Rear Admiral Sir Charles Madden.
-This deployment was culminated with a port visit to Bremerhaven, West Germany, the first visit by a nuclear-powered ship to a European port.
+This deployment culminated with a port visit to Bremerhaven, West Germany, the first visit by a nuclear-powered ship to a European port.